CesiumGS/cesium-webpack-example/TUTORIAL.md

    import "cesium/Widgets/widgets.css";
    import "../src/css/main.css";

+   // Your access token can be found at: https://cesium.com/ion/tokens.
+   // Ion.defaultAccessToken = "YOUR TOKEN HERE";

    // Initialize the Cesium Viewer in the HTML element with the `cesiumContainer` ID. const viewer = new Viewer("cesiumContainer", {
      terrain: Terrain.fromWorldTerrain(),